MicrosoftDocs/cpp-docs/docs/cppcx/platform-box-class.md

 ```

 ### Parameters
- `T`
+*T*<br/>
 Any enum type, value class, or value struct.
 Includes the built-in types in the [default namespace](../cppcx/default-namespace.md).

 ### Return Value
  A `Platform::Box<T>^` instance that represents the original value boxed in a ref class.